-Also a more substantive test is possible, by asking what mechanisms and causal factors are uncovered when looking into the situation from the perspective of this background theory, and which ones are obscured.
+Also, a more substantive test is possible, by asking what mechanisms and causal factors are uncovered when looking into the situation from the perspective of this background theory, and which ones are obscured.
 This, of course, requires a standard.
-For medical and clinical practices, one such standard has been proposed by van der Wilt (1995), who distinguishes four determinants: health care interventions, environmental factors and life circumstances, genetic disposition and lifestyle and agency of patients.
+For medical and clinical practices, one such standard has been proposed by van der Wilt (1995), who distinguishes four determinants: healthcare interventions, environmental factors and life circumstances, genetic disposition and lifestyle, and agency of patients.
 Background theories may now be assessed in terms of the relative weight they attribute to each of these determinants.
-If one or several such determinants them appear to be (largely) missing in a world of particular practice (e.g. R&D, or clinical practice), this may point to a blind spot in that world that may need to be remedied.
+If one or several such determinants then appear to be (largely) missing in a world of particular practice (e.g., research and development (R&D), or clinical practice), this may point to a blind spot in that world that may need to be remedied.
 If actors who disagree on the problem definition and favoured solutions, appear to also differ in terms of the place of different determinants in their interpretive frames, this may help to attain useful insight in the precise relations between these actors' viewpoints.
 They may both be right in particular cases and circumstances, though not in other; or each may provide partial understanding of the disease and potential therapies, so that they and usefully complement each other.

 In our example, a Medline search guided by this distinction of four different determinants (Moret-Hartman et al, 2007: p.
 321-322) showed, at that time, (i) that research on IBS nearly exclusively focused on gut motility and medicinal intervention into precisely that; (ii) that the limited research done on two alternative hypothesis, food habits and stress, showed that it was quite plausible that these two factors play roles in the pathology underlying IBS and might (at least partly) explain the plurality in trials on medicinal interventions (van Dulmen, 1996); and (iii) that there was also some evidence for influence of visceral hypersensitivity, for a neurotransmitter imbalance, and for infection and inflammation exist.
 Such insight could be useful in various ways.
 First, it could provide some preliminary knowledge basis from practice.
 Second, it could guide the search for alternative solutions.
 Apparently diet and stress reduction are promising directions, and the fact that drug interventions are consistently about as effective as a placebo suggest that the patient's lifestyle and agency may be of significant importance.
-In fact as noted in the introduction.
-Third, findings like those on the potential role of neurotransmitters and inflammation may point the attention to better understanding the enteric nervous system.
-Interestingly, and as noted in the introduction, it has recently become clear that the interaction between microbes, testinal neuro-receptors and the brain may play a role in the pathology of IBS.
+Third, findings like those on the potential role of neurotransmitters and inflammation may contribute to better understand the enteric nervous system.
+Interestingly, and as noted in the introduction, it has recently become clear that the interaction between microbes, intestinal neuroreceptors and the brain may play a role in the pathology of IBS.

 Finally, by their nature, one cannot scrutinize normative preferences in terms of an external normative standard.
-Yet, as Fischer has argued - and as Van der Wilt (1995)using cultural theory Schwarz et al (1990) and Tompson et al (1990) have shown for health practices - normative preferences are dialectically related to different views on the determinants of care: they are mutually coherent.
-Scrutinizing these standards may thus be done by scrutinizing the ramifications of choices on the latter, as just discussed.
+Yet, as Fischer has argued - and as Van der Wilt (1995) using cultural theory, Schwarz and colleagues (1990) and Thompson and colleagues (1990) have shown for health practices - normative preferences are dialectically related to different views on the determinants of care: they are mutually coherent.
+Scrutinizing these standards may thus be done by scrutinizing the ramifications of choices on the latter.